Blackwellrbrt167/Honeypot-Lab-Project/journal.md

 As far as T-Pot was concerned, it was hard to understand anything.
 For them it was difficult to find the steps to set up the honeypot.
 Although I understood some of the material, I had to go through everything to attempt to locate where any documentation discussing the setup was found.
 The page was just so unorganized.

 ---
+## 09/10–09/12/2025 – Planning & Foundation

+**Work Completed:**
+- Sketched out the project concept: build a honeypot, capture alerts in a SIEM, practice isolating and analyzing, then tie the whole thing back to GRC frameworks like NIST CSF.
+- Researched honeypot options (Cowrie, Dionaea, T-Pot).
+Decided to lean toward Cowrie but hadn’t finalized it yet.
+- Structured GitHub repository plan: README.md for overview, Journal.md for reflections, folders for screenshots and documentation.
+- Committed to posting progress on LinkedIn — even though it feels uncomfortable — to build consistency and transparency.

+**Lessons Learned:**
+- I don’t have to do everything at once.
+Breaking this down into daily/weekly milestones is the only way this stays sustainable.
+- Sharing the journey feels awkward, but it forces accountability and might help someone else who’s in the same position.
+- A project like this is not just technical — it’s mindset, discipline, and building real habits.

+---

 ## 09/13/2025 – Project Kickoff & Research